 With children, the emphasis is on home care and how well the child is maintaining his or her dentition.
 We always hope we can accomplish a routine preventive cleaning and examination, but with young children - we move at whatever pace the child is comfortable with.

-Since Portland water is not fluoridated, we also discuss the benefits of fluoride (taken in pill form) and write prescriptions for interested parents.
+Portland water fluoridation was a big issue not long ago.
+Since Portland water is not fluoridated, we discuss the benefits of fluoride for children (taken in pill form) and write prescriptions for interested parents.
+Northeast Family Dental advocates for fluoride being given to children because numerous studies and data demonstrate its ability to reduce the incidence of dental decay in treated teeth.

 A huge discussion factor is how the permanent dentition is coming in and how the upper and lower teeth align.
 Orthodontics can play a big role in guiding development of the jaws and face.